apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    While rolling default behavior is to rename, close and re-open the log file *only* when/if there is something to log to the log file.
-This option opens a new log file right after rolling even if there is nothing to log (i.e. nothing to be logged due to lack of requests to the server) which may lead to 0-sized log files while rollong.
+This option opens a new log file right after rolling even if there is nothing to log (i.e. nothing to be logged due to lack of requests to the server) which may lead to 0-sized log files while rolling.
 See :doc:`../logging/rotation.en` for an use-case for this option.

    ===== ======================================================================
    Value Description
    ===== ======================================================================
-   ``0`` No empty log files created and rolloed if there was nothing to log ``1`` Allow empty log files to be created and  rolled even if there was nothing to log
+   ``0`` No empty log files created and rolled if there was nothing to log ``1`` Allow empty log files to be created and  rolled even if there was nothing to log
    ===== ======================================================================